AdaCore/spark2014/docs/ug/getting_started.rst

 .. note::

    This User's Guide applies to the latest development version of the |SPARK|
    toolset.
-If you're using SPARK GPL 2014, some of the described features do not apply.
-Refer to the version of the |SPARK| Toolset User's Guide shipping with your release, available through :menuselection:`Help --> SPARK` in GPS and GNATbench IDEs, or under ``share/doc/spark`` in your |SPARK|
+If you're using a SPARK GPL release, some of the described features do not apply.
+Refer to the version of the |SPARK| Toolset User's Guide shipping with your release, available through :menuselection:`Help --> SPARK` in GPS and GNATbench IDEs, or under ``share/doc/spark`` in your
-   installation.
+   |SPARK| installation.

 As a prerequisite, it is assumed that the |SPARK| tools have already been installed.
 As a minimum you should install: